zhcmeng/smolagents/README.md

 ✨ **Simplicity**: the logic for agents fits in ~thousand lines of code.
 We kept abstractions to their minimal shape above raw code!

-🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also models from OpenAI, Anthropic... it's really easy to power an agent with any LLM.
+🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also models from OpenAI, Anthropic, and many more through our LiteLLM integration.

 🧑‍💻 **First-class support for Code Agents**, i.e. agents that write their actions in code (as opposed to "agents being used to write code"), [read more here](tutorials/secure_code_execution).